Levothyroxine Dosage Guide: Are you on the Right Dose?

 Dosing varies quite a bit based on the person but a typical dose may range between 25mcg and 250mcg of Levothyroxine or Synthroid per day.

-If your Doctor still isn't willing to trial NDT or T3 containing medications then you can also try other forms of T4 with less fillers like Tirosint and continue increasing your dose slowly over time.
+If your Doctor still isn't willing to trial NDT or T3 containing medications then you can also try other forms of T4 with fewer fillers like Tirosint and continue increasing your dose slowly over time.

 If you are switching from T4 to another medication this comparison chart may be helpful: